 Under the new Swiss corporate law, which became effective on January 1, 2023, statutory capital reserves from capital contribution are, unlike previously, no longer part of the equity capital against which excess coverage is measured.
 Further, the new Swiss corporate law provides that instead of offsetting negative earnings against statutory capital reserves from capital contribution, negative earnings may also be carried forward in part or in their entirety to the next annual accounts.
-The Board of Directors believes it is in the interest of our shareholders to preserve statutory capital reserves from capital reserves, distributions from statutory capital reserves from capital contribution to shareholders are exempt from Swiss withholding tax (currently at a rate of 35%).
+The Board of Directors believes it is in the interest of our shareholders to preserve statutory capital reserves, from capital contribution as much as possible.
+Unlike distributions out of available earnings or other reserves, distributions from statutory capital reserves from capital contribution to shareholders are exempt from Swiss withholding tax (currently at a rate of 35%).
 Against this background, we propose that we release a total of CHF 9.5 billion from free capital reserves from capital contribution and reallocate it to statutory capital reserves from capital contribution.